vanshgupta11/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-- Name: Luuk
+- Name: Hans
-- Username: Devluuk123
+- Username: hans-r7
-- Message: Git-ging is a awesome idea of Sashank where I want to be part of by contributing in a simple way.
+- Message: hacktoberfest is an awesome way of contributing to open source PRs!